selenashe/voxel_clustering/README.md

 The bottom line from the SWJN arc is a **robust null with respect to the original hypothesis**.
 Across `SWJN_deluxe` (n=22), `Nlength_con2`, `SWJNV2` (n=26), and the combined **n=88 mega-analysis**, clustering kept recovering the **same graded S>W>J>N profile**, with clusters separating mainly by **overall response magnitude** rather than by profile shape.
 Clusters are labeled by amplitude band — **high / med / low / INT** — where INT ("interesting") is the lowest-responding cluster and the one that comes closest to an S>everything_else (compositional-looking) profile.
 No clean, stable dissociation of syntax from lexical semantics emerged at the voxel level.
 The pattern replicated across datasets and across K (k=2 and k=6 gave the same standard profiles as k=4) — strong replicability, but of a single blended pattern rather than the hoped-for functional sub-types.

-**Cross-dataset consistency in the by-cluster / by-fROI plots** (Dec 2024 slides): the INT cluster is repeatedly the **largest** cluster (noted as cool but unexplained); PostTemp contributes to nearly all clusters while AntTemp contributes selectively to the two lowest-responding clusters including INT; and faint frontal syntax hints (an S>J>others profile in IFG/IFGorb) appear but are annotated as "so weak" the authors were unsure whether to read into them.
+**Cross-dataset consistency in the by-cluster / by-fROI plots** (Dec 2024 slides): the INT cluster is repeatedly the **largest** cluster (noted as cool but unexplained); PostTemp contributes to nearly all clusters while AntTemp contributes selectively to the two lowest-responding clusters including INT; and faint frontal syntax hints (an S>J>others profile in IFG/IFGorb) appear but are pretty weak so we were unsure whether to read into them.
 These held under the RH-mask fix for the one right-lateralized outlier (subject 1013) and in the n=88 pooled run.

 ### 6.2 SWJN — Reliability & Robustness Checks